Tony Harrison

 Tony William Harrison (30 April 1937 – 26 September 2025) was an English poet, translator and playwright.
 He was one of Britain's foremost verse writers and many of his works have been performed at the Royal National Theatre.
-He is noted for controversial works such as the poem "V", as well as his versions of dramatic works such as the tragedies Oresteia and Lysistrata from ancient Greek, Molière's The Misanthrope from French, and The Mysteries from Middle English.
+He is noted for controversial works such as the poem "V", as well as his versions of dramatic works such as the tragedy Oresteia and the comedy Lysistrata from ancient Greek, Molière's The Misanthrope from French, and The Mysteries from Middle English.

 Harrison was also noted for his outspoken views, particularly those on the Iraq War.
 In 2015, he was honoured with the David Cohen Prize in recognition of his body of work and in 2016, he was awarded the Premio Feronia in Rome.

 Biography

 Early life and education

 Tony William Harrison was born on 30 April 1937 into a working-class family in Beeston, Leeds.
 He was the elder child of baker Harry Ashton and homemaker Florrie (née Wilkinson-Horner) Harrison.
 He was a scholarship pupil at Leeds Grammar School, then read Classics at the University of Leeds.

 From 1962 to 1966, he lectured in English at Ahmadu Bello University in Zaria, Nigeria.
 He then taught at Charles University in Czechoslovakia before returning to England in 1967.